 Scripture Passage: Proverbs 19:11-12

-But there’s another kind of anger: a sanctified anger to be channeled.
+But there’s a sanctified anger we are instructed to channel.
 It is not destructive to the soul, and it does not result in sin.
-We see an example of it through Jesus when He was moved with righteous anger to clear the temple of malicious Pharisees and self-seeking merchants who were taking advantage of the poor.
+We see it in Jesus in Mark 3, when He cleared the temple of malicious Pharisees and self-seeking merchants who were taking advantage of the poor.

-Adrian Rogers said, “Sometimes anger is love’s clearest expression but we need to be careful with it.”
+Adrian Rogers said, “Sometimes anger is love’s clearest expression, but we need to be careful with it.”

 If we want to follow the example of Jesus, we are instructed to get angry at the right time, for the right reason, against the right thing, in the right way.

 Is there a sudden, sinful, stubborn anger in your life that is controlling you?
 Recognize it, repent of it and rebuke the enemy, so that you may live righteously and protect your testimony.